thebergamo/start-hapiness/README.md

 ===

 ## Goal
 The main idea for this project is help you to start a new Hapi + MongoDB project.
-In this case is a simplest scaffold project using this tools + Promises =D
+In this case is a simplest boilerplate project using this tools + Promises =D

 ## Batteries
 - **Hapi** - Web framework